thosgood/this-weeks-finds/markdown/151-200/week174.md

                       ---->----   ---->----
                           f           g'

-Similarly we can define T.f in this sort of situation:
+Similarly we can define $T\cdot f$ in this sort of situation:

                           f'
                       ---->----